-The Darwin Aboriginal Art Fair showcases the contemporary fine art of over seventy Aboriginal and Torres Strait Islander Art Centres at its annual event.
-The fair is held in Darwin, on Larrakia Country – and is now also online!
+Showcasing the contemporary fine art and design of more than 70 Aboriginal and Torres Strait Islander Art Centres from across Australia, DAAF is held annually each August in Darwin, on Larrakia Country – and is now also online!

-The Darwin Aboriginal Art Fair (affectionately known as DAAF) provides an amazing and genuine opportunity for arts industry buyers, and art and design aficionados, to purchase art directly from Indigenous owned and incorporated Art Centres.
+DAAF provides a unique opportunity for arts industry buyers, and art and design lovers, to purchase art directly from Indigenous owned and incorporated Art Centres.

-DAAF boasts a vibrant program of artist workshops, spectacular traditional dance performances, children’s activity stations, film, fashion and more!
-DAAF can certainly guarantee a memorable experience for all who attend.
+DAAF boasts a vibrant program of artist workshops, spectacular traditional dance performances, children’s activity stations, film, fashion and more… guaranteeing a memorable experience for all who attend.

 Come and engage with the contemporary creations of the oldest continuous living culture in the world!